Maintaining Status During OPT

 Post-Completion OPT is an extension of F-1 student status.
 While on OPT, you must follow the regulations to maintain your status.

-Utilize the "OPT Information Reporting Form" report within 10 days any change in the following:
+Utilize the SEVIS (SEVP) Portal* OR the Babson "OPT Information Reporting Form" within 10 days any change in the following:

 You must be employed while on OPT.
-If you are unemployed for more than a total of 90 days during the 12 month OPT period, you will no longer be maintaining your F-1 status.
+If you are unemployed for more than a total of 90 days during the 12 month OPT period, you will no longer be maintaining your F-1 status and your immigration may be automatically terminated.

 Types of Post-Completion OPT Activities that Should be Reported